 Not bad hey for something that was stashed away in drawers?
 They are super lightweight so I thought they would make great art to hang in a camper.
 They would also be cheap and easy to package and ship as a gift too!

 They would also make a great addition to any narrow walls you might have where you want to hang something but you'd need a small scale piece to fit the space.
 I look at them here and I think I'll get my husband to build a three paneled frame to insert them into that I'll stain dark like my trim work here.
 That will give it more impact and save me from always rechecking to see if they are hanging squish! 😄

 Suggested Display Option

 Of course I had multiple ideas for them and I just had to share this one that I fluked into!
 I used double sided tape and adhered them into this vintage window that was resting in my storage shed.
 As coincidence would have it the window was turquoise like the Glacial lake in the picture and it had 3 panes of glass for my 3 canvases, how cool is that?

 It's hung here in my rec room just to give you an idea, it's not permanent for me because I have epoxy plans for the window.

 Think Outside the Bag

 Who knew I could have this much fun with an empty shopping bag?
-Hahaha, I love creating but even more so I love reaching out and sharing my ideas to hopefully inspire some of you!
+I even lastly added the original handles as hangers for the artwork.
+I love creating but even more so I love reaching out and sharing my ideas to hopefully inspire some of you!
 Now go dig out those closets and drawers and see what you'll find to have fun and get those creative ideas flowing!
-Happy crafting!
+Happy crafting